godotengine/godot-docs/classes/class_node.rst

 **NOTIFICATION_WM_DPI_CHANGE** = ``1009``

-Notification received from the OS when the screen's DPI has been changed.
+Notification received from the OS when the screen's dots per inch (DPI) scale is changed.
 Only implemented on macOS.

 .. _class_Node_constant_NOTIFICATION_VP_MOUSE_ENTER: